-Once the on-site visit has been confirmed, MCRSP will invoice the agency for the on-site inspection fee of $199.
-If the agency has more than one house to be reviewed, $35 per additional house will be added.
+Once the on-site visit has been confirmed, MCRSP will invoice the agency for the on-site inspection fee of $299.
+If the agency has more than one house to be reviewed, $50 per additional house will be added.
 If the review team is required to spend the night to complete the reviews, you will be assessed another $350 for the review.
 The agency must pay their invoice prior to the visit.
 This fee is non-refundable.
-If an agency does not meet the required standards, the agency will have 60 days to resolve the disqualifying issues before being asked to re-apply and pay another site visit fee.
+If an agency does not meet the required standards, the agency will have 90 days to resolve the disqualifying issues before being asked to re-apply and pay another site visit fee.

 Renewing Your Application